Pablo18011/Vector/README.md

 builds, if you break a part, you can just print the plans and build another.
 I have also learned a lot of new skills in the process, how to use CAD software being one of them.

+# Improvements

+This is going to be an ongoing project, I would like to try different styles of winglets and fit a HD camera for video.
+I could also do some more tinkering to improve flight performance?